system76/docs/_articles/install-tensorflow.md

 When the package with '-latest' is installed then when a new version if packaged and released an update will be available.
 When the system is updated these packages will be updated as well.

-## Using TensorFlow

-The following [article](https://support.system76.com/articles/use-tensorflow/) will go over using TensorFlow.

 ## Not running Pop!_OS?

 The previous instructions will work with Pop!_OS out of the box but for Ubuntu and other Debian derivatives the following commands will need to be ran first: